Checkbook Crypto Investments

 - Eliminate Crypto-Tax Liability

 Currently, the IRS treats cryptocurrency as property, not money (currency).
 This treatment requires recognition of taxable income or gain whenever cryptocurrency is sold or traded – even if you do not receive any fiat USD in exchange for your crypto.
-Although your gain is in crypto, you must pay the IRS in dollars.
+Although your actual gain is recognized and denominated in cryptocurrency, you must pay the IRS in US dollars.
 US taxpayers must calculate all their income and losses on all their transactions for IRS tax reporting and pay taxes on their net gains.
 See IRS Notice 2014-21 for details.

 Tax-advantaged retirement accounts are a very attractive way to buy and sell crypto and avoid all IRS liability.
 Roth IRAs and Roth Solo 401k plans are particularly attractive for Bitcoin investments, being that the potential gains have been – and are expected to be – astronomical.